indrad3v4/Vibratonic/README.md

 ### Turn any room into a funded hackathon in minutes.

 ## Vision
 Vibratonic scales offline VibeCoding hackathons by bundling event setup, demo space, and funding rails into one neon‑themed app.
-Teams code without the cloud, investors browse on‑device, and a decentralised coding movement sparks wherever a laptop opens.
+Teams code without the cloud, investors browse on‑device, and a decentralised coding movement sparks wherever a laptop opens: https://vibratonic.replit.app

 ## Key Features
 - **Offline‑first core** – session state caching and service‑worker hooks keep hackathons running even when Wi‑Fi drops.